 - Doesn't engage in a trade or business in the United States at any time during the taxable year but has U.S. source income, and the withholding at source under Chapter 3 of the Internal Revenue Code didn't fully satisfy its taxation.

-Refer to the Instructions for Form 1120-F, U.S. Income Tax Return of a Foreign Corporation, for other reasons a foreign corporation may file a return and exceptions to filing requirements.
+Refer to the Instructions for Form 1120-F, U.S. Income Tax Return of a Foreign Corporation for other reasons a foreign corporation must file a return and exceptions to filing requirements.

 Although both of these forms are called information returns, they serve different functions.

 Employers use Form W-2, Wage and Tax Statement to:

 - Report wages, tips, and other compensation paid to an employee.